Mobile Legends: Bang Bang: Development

 Mobile Legends: Bang Bang was affected by CVE-2015-8271 (FFmpeg RTMP video streaming), a vulnerability that also affected apps like Facebook, Messenger, and SHAREit.
 The results suggested that the use of third-party components and open source resources, including libraries, may have led to old, vulnerable code still being present in apps.

-On July 18, 2019, Moonton announced Mobile Legends: Bang Bang 2.0 via its Epicon 2019 conference.
+On 18 July 2019, Moonton announced Mobile Legends: Bang Bang 2.0 via its Epicon 2019 conference.
 MLBB 2.0 consists of an engine upgrade to a more recent version of the Unity game engine from version 4 to version 2017.
 Moonton also promised faster loading times and start-up speed of up to 60%.
 Other improvements of the update include reduced lag, improved character modelling, and the new in-game map "Imperial Sanctuary".
 The update helped increase the cross-platform social media views earned by the game from 56 million in September 2019 to 76 million the next month making the game ranked fourth of all channels from all gaming brands in the US.

 In early 2020, the game was heavily affected by third-party plugins and scripts that allowed map-hacks prompting Moonton to publicly publish punishments made through its social media accounts revealing the account ID of the banned players.
 Some accounts were also hacked due to exploits to Device ID that may have been due to the third-party scripts according to an official statement from Moonton.
 In response, patch 1.4.86 enabled two-factor authentication when logging in to a new device.

-Announced on June 5, 2020, Project NEXT was Moonton's next big project slated for Mobile Legends: Bang Bang's 5th year anniversary.
+Announced on 5 June 2020, Project NEXT was Moonton's next big project slated for Mobile Legends: Bang Bang's 5th anniversary.
 This included changes in user interface, revamps to several older heroes' 3D models, skill sets, stories, and voice lines.
 They announced a method called "Smart Targeting" to further improve accuracy.
 There were multiple changes that were specifically aimed at providing players with a much-improved gameplay experience, including the launch of a revamped version of the Brawl game mode.
 New login events, exclusive cosmetics, and a new hero was introduced with this update.
-Project NEXT was divided into three phases: The first phase was released on September 22, 2020, the second phase was released on June 15, 2021, and the third phase was released on September 21, 2021.
+Project NEXT was divided into three phases: The first phase was released on 22 September 2020, the second phase was released on 15 June 2021, and the third phase was released on 21 September 2021.

-The game has since crossed 1 billion downloads, with peak monthly players of 100 million.
+The game has since crossed 1 billion downloads, with a peak monthly active users of 100 million.